 William Hyde Appleton

-William Hyde Appleton (1837-1926), a longtime classics professor at Swarthmore, was a former high school student of then-Principal Edward Magill in Providence, R.I.
-After earning M.A. and Bachelor of Laws degrees from Harvard, he remained there for two years as a Greek instructor.
+William Hyde Appleton (1837–1926), a longtime classics professor at Swarthmore, was a former high school student of then-Principal Edward Magill in Providence, R.I.
+After earning an M.A. and a bachelor of laws degree from Harvard, he remained there for two years as a Greek instructor.
 In 1872, he again met Magill, by now president of the College, who was looking for a teacher for the Greek and German departments.
 Appleton accepted the position, which he would ultimately hold for nearly 40 years.